Leandrinho (footballer, born 1986)

-Leandro Barrios Rita dos Martires known as Leandro Barrios or Leandrinho (born June 6, 1986) is a Brazilian footballer who plays as a forward for Ponte Preta.
+Leandro Barrios Rita dos Martires known as Leandro Barrios or Leandrinho (born June 6, 1986) is a Brazilian professional footballer who plays as a forward.

-Club career
+Career

 Also known as Leandrinho, Barrios rejoined Herediano from Guatemalan side Municipal in summer 2013, after having played for the club in 2006 and 2008.
 He also played for Alajuelense in Costa Rica after signing for them in 2010.
 He moved to Mexican second division outfit San Luis in June 2014.